MiamiOH-CSE274/Portfolio/README.md

 Possible sources of evidence (do up to 2 of these, up to 15 points for each):

 * Select a project for which there are multiple reasonable data structure designs.
 Describe two reasonable options, and explain the trade-offs between them.
 For each, describe an application where the data structure would be better.
 For example, if comparing KD-Trees to a Grid in the Starbucks problem, which one is better really depends on the input data set.
 Explain what the data would have to look like for the Grid to be a clear winner, and also what type of data would lead you to use a KD-Tree instead.

+Extra Credit - 5

+I attended the Research Fair.
+I talked to Mr. Stanley about Computer Security as well as professors that attended.